 Now it’s time to get everyone excited about your event.
 This is when to start sharing all the amazing things you have planned for your event to attract attendees and more volunteers to your conference.

-Conference Planning Task #8) Build your website.
+Task #8 - Build your website.

 Many event producers will choose to build an event-specific website for marketing and attendee registration.
 Other companies will simply add event specifics pages to their existing corporate website.
 Whichever way you choose, all the information an attendee, vendor, or volunteer needs must be available and easy to find online.